Leandre Waldo, Director of Media Relations

 Phone: (802) 923-6195

-BURLINGTON, VT — The Champlain Game Academy, July 8-19, 2013 will help high school students interested in games explore the possibilities of the exciting and growing field of Game Development.
+BURLINGTON, VT — The second annual Champlain College Game Academy, held on July 7-18, 2014, will help high school students interested in games explore the possibilities of the exciting and growing field of Game Development.

 Academy graduates will gain an immersive experience in game development, and get a head start on building a portfolio to pursue their passion after high school.